 Interviews, Written Work and Assessments

-Candidates will receive two interviews, one will usually be with the archaeology team of Dr Stoddart and Dr Gleba, a second from other members of the College interested in material culture (objects) of the past (e.g Historians of Art and Classicists).
+Candidates will receive two interviews, one will usually be with College Fellows in archaeology, a second with other members of the College interested in material culture (objects) of the past (e.g Historians of Art and Classicists).
 Candidates are invited to submit two essays which may be used in one or more of the interviews as a starting point for discussion.
 The essays should be school essays from any subject already assessed by your teachers.

 If invited for interview, applicants will also be asked to sit a one-hour written admissions assessment.
 No specialist knowledge will be assumed.
 You do not need to register separately for this assessment; the arrangements will be made by the College and you will sit the assessment at the same time as you visit Cambridge for your interviews.
 More information about the assessments, including sample questions, can be found here.
 Please note that your performance in the written assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.